-Don’t worry, FPS Onshore is still here to help!
+Don’t worry, Baker Hughes is still here to help!
 We are committed to a successful project, from the initial selection of the materials, through the installation and testing, all the way to maintenance and service.
 Our composite pipe is lightweight and flexible, allowing the line to be safely spooled; this results in a fast, simple and low-risk installation.
 In some cases, neither heavy machinery nor welding are even required to complete the process.

-Once at the site, FPS Onshore provides experienced field service technicians from our team to qualify and certify each pipe installation project as well as provide FST technical support during critical junctures.
+Once at the site, Baker Hughes provides experienced field service technicians from our team to qualify and certify each pipe installation project as well as provide FST technical support during critical junctures.
 We train installation crews onsite in a 3-day certification process and provide training documents to verify certification as well as annual renewals.
 Our field service professionals ensure that composite pipe installations run smoothly and hassle-free.

-The durability and flexibility of the Thermoflex piping provide options and allow you to Determine the right installation method for the pressure systems:
+The durability and flexibility of the Thermoflex piping provide options and allow you to determine the right installation method for the pressure systems:

 - For applications at or below 500 psi, the pipe can either be installed on the surface or buried as long as the ground is free of sharp rocks or objects that might puncture or tear the outer cover layer.
 Make sure you clear the site of excavators, large trucks, or other equipment during the operation so your pipe is not damaged by vehicles.

 - For applications at or above 750 psi full line burial is recommended, and while installation is made easier due to Baker Hughes composite pipe being lighter and more flexible, it also requires verification of soil and basic compaction during backfill to control possible upheaval buckling.
 This is a critical step on the high-stress application, and one you will be happy to have Baker Hughes overseeing.